mrlewismharris/Qobuz-Discord-Bot/README.md

 # Qobuz Discord Bot
 This is a Qobuz Music Discord Bot written using C#, dotnet 10.
 > This is an early development build.
-Currently it only does basic bot joining, downloading and song and playing.
+Currently it only does basic bot joining, downloading a track and playing.
 Limitations are: Bot often crashes.
 Bot doesn't leave when asked, only crashes.
 Bot doesn't queue.
 Bot can only play 1 song then sends a 400 Bad request (after playing the whole song).
 There is a list of fixes, improvements and general implementations that's so long it's pointless putting it here, just use the bot and you'll understand.

 # Requires
 > dotnet 10, qobuz-dl (python), ffmpeg, libopus.
 All instruction see below.